Jenny Johnson Jordan: Personal

 Johnson Jordan currently resides in Tarzana, California, with husband Kevin Jordan, a former UCLA wide receiver, and their two children, Jaylen (born 2001) and Kory (born 2005).

 She is the daughter of the Olympic decathlon champion Rafer Johnson and the niece of Pro Football Hall of Fame player Jimmy Johnson.

-Johnson Jordan was currently a girls' varsity volleyball assistant coach at the Windward School in Los Angeles, California.
-She is now the Associate Head Coach for beach volleyball at UCLA, where the team has won the 2018 and 2019 national championships.
+Johnson Jordan was a girls' varsity volleyball assistant coach at the Windward School in Los Angeles, California.
+She is now the head coach for beach volleyball at UCLA, where the team has won the 2018 and 2019 national championships.